 Erected by National Park Service-United States Department of the Interior.

 Topics.
 This historical marker is listed in this topic list: Horticulture & Forestry.

 Location.
 36° 44.796′ N, 118° 58.554′ W. Marker is in Kings Canyon National Park, California, in Tulare County.
 Touch for map.
 Marker is in this post office area: Kings Canyon National Pk CA 93633, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 17 miles of this marker, measured as the crow flies.
 General Grant Tree Trail (about 500 feet away, measured in a direct line); The Centennial Stump (about 700 feet away); Gamlin Cabin (about 700 feet away); Millwood (approx. 1.8 miles away); Converse Basin Grove (approx. 2.3 miles away); Technology in Timber County… (approx. 5.3 miles away); Dunlap Cemetery (approx. 9 miles away); For the Good of the Giants (approx. 16.9 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 13, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 355 times since then and 19 times this year.
+It was originally submitted on April 13, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 445 times since then and 6 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 13, 2015, by Don Morfe of Baltimore, Maryland. • Andrew Ruppenstein was the editor who published this page.